apppoint-release/bizapp-api-docs/docs/define/user_endpoints.md

   In parameter attributes :-
 	* **[FromServices]** attribute is used to decorate BizAPP specific services required for execution.
 Valid services supported are
-	    * *IParameterCacheWrapperService* - Used to get rule and parameter values.
+	    * *IParameterCacheWrapperService* - Provides access to rule and parameter values.
 		* *IQueryExecutionService* - Provides API's to execute BizAPP QueryObject and BSQL queries for DQL and DML statements.
 		* *ISessionServiceWrapperService* - Provides API's to give access to underlying ISessionService API interface.
 	* Model Bindings